brmlab/acarsdec/README.md

 (These frequencies are the most common, Google is your friend for other frequencies)

 Audio output from this receiver is send to the soundcard input of your PC under Linux.
-Then, acarsdec will demodulate the signals sent by aircrafts and print the received messages on its standart output in airnav log text format.
+Then, acarsdec will demodulate the signals sent by aircraft and print the received messages on its standard output in airnav log text format.

 ## BUILDING IT
-On a Linux system, you will need libsnd librairy, alsa audio system and gcc/make installed.
+On a Linux system, you will need libsnd library, alsa audio system and gcc/make installed.

 Then just type:
 `make`